fredrikheden/summarytable/Readme.md

 * **title** - the displayed title of the column.
 * **calculationFormula** - the formula that should be applied when using the Calculation type.
 E.g. "[Savings SEK]/[Spend SEK]".
 Measures are referenced betweeen brackets ([]).
 Any formula and operator that can be evaluated using javaScript kan be used.
 * **format** - the formatting that should be applied when rendered.
 E.g. "#,0" and "0.0 %;-0.0 %;0.0 %".
+* **additionalWidth** - additional width to add to the containing table.
+This property needs to be set is using borders on the columns.
+Add the total amount of horizontal border width to this cell.

 ### Define rows - `rows`
 #### Example